 Rotala rotundifolia requires regular trimming to gain density (form dense bushes).
 Trimming should be done initially about 10 cm (4 inches) below the final height that you want the plant’s tops to be at.

 As the tops grow out, cut the ones that grow faster than the rest, the reason for this is to allow the shoots to branch and the canopy to gain density as it grows upwards.
-Afterwards, dispose trimmed parts or replant them, the choice is yours to make.
+Afterward, dispose of trimmed parts or replant them, the choice is yours to make.

 Benefits of Rotala Rotundifolia: